HVAC, Business Tips

 For commercial HVAC jobs, knowledge and presentation are especially important, he says, because a contractor must typically work through a chain of command to get sign-off for an HVAC service invoice.
 “You have to keep up with the technology, because it’s constantly changing and it’s more sophisticated equipment,” Graham says.

-Get your techs to warm up to the idea of providing stellar HVAC service and making sales by following these 10 best practices of HVAC invoicing:
+Get your HVAC technicians to warm up to the idea of providing stellar HVAC service and making sales by following these 10 best practices of HVAC invoicing:

-The best way for HVAC techs to get paid quickly and effortlessly is by generating an electronic HVAC service order invoice and delivering it to the customer before ever leaving the job site.
-This gives your techs the opportunity to personalize customer service by clearly explaining the work completed and how much the customer owes.
+The best way for HVAC companies to get paid quickly and effortlessly is by generating an electronic HVAC service order invoice and delivering pricing to the customer before ever leaving the job site.
+Invoicing software such as ServiceTitan gives your techs the opportunity to personalize customer service by clearly explaining the work completed and how much the customer owes.
 It’s also a good time to discuss recommended options for upgrading to a more efficient HVAC system.
-Give your customers a personal touch and gain a repeat customer for life.
+Give your customers a personal touch and gain a repeat HVAC maintenance customer for life.

 While most HVAC customers prefer communicating by email and text in today’s digital world, your company’s CSRs and HVAC techs need to ask for permission before hitting send.
 Would the customer like to receive appointment reminders via text or get a text alert to let them know exactly when their HVAC tech will arrive?
 When the job is complete, the tech can email them a link so they can instantly pay invoices online.